MakeAWishFoundation/SwiftyMocky/README.md

-# SwiftyMocky
+# Mocky

-**SwiftyMocky** is Lightweight, strongly typed framework for Mockito-like unit testing experience.
-As Swift doesn't support reflections well enough to allow building mocks in runtime, library depends on Sourcery, that scans your source code and generates mocks Swift code for you.
+**Mocky** is Lightweight, strongly typed framework for Mockito-like unit testing experience.
+As Swift doesn't support reflections well enough to allow building mocks in runtime, library depends on Sourcery, that scans your source code and generates Swift code for you.

+## Current version

+Master branch is still in beta, breaking changes are possible.

 ## Overview

 The idea of **SwiftyMokcy** is to mock Swift protocols.
 The main features are:

- - easy syntax, utilizing full power of auto-complete, which makes writing test easier
+ - easy syntax, utilizing full power of auto-complete, which makes writing test easier and faster
  - mock implementations generation
  - a way to specify what mock will return (given)
  - possibility to specify different return values for different attributes
- - way to check, whether a method was called on mock or not
+ - verify, whether a method was called on mock or not
- - check if method was called with specified attributes
+ - check method invocations with specified attributes

 ### 1. Generating mocks implementations:

 One of the boilerplate part of testing and development is writing and updating **mocks** accordingly to newest changes.
-Mocky is capable of generating (working!) mock implementations, based on protocol definition.
+Mocky is capable of generating mock implementations (with configurable behavior), based on protocol definition.

-During development process it is possible to use SwiftyMocky in *watcher* mode, which will observe changes in you project files, and regenerate files on the fly.
+During development process it is possible to use Mocky in a *watcher* mode, which will observe changes in you project files, and regenerate files on the fly.

 ![Generating mock][example-watcher]